logomaking digital easy

 Master Cross Dissolve Transition

 One of the first things you learn when starting editing is transitions.
-Most popular of all – cross dissolve.
+The most popular of all – cross dissolve.
 Used to death, but still works seeing it represents a passage of time and is ideal for lower thirds.
 In this great tutorial, Justin Odisho gives us some great techniques that will help you edit faster and more creatively.

 10 Tips to Up Your Street Photography Game